-The Old Rectory, Litton Cheney, in Dorset, dates from the mid- eighteenth century, and has nineteenth and twentieth century additions and alterations.
+The Old Rectory, Litton Cheney, in Dorset, dates from the mid- eighteenth century, and has a few later additions and alterations.
 No longer a rectory, the house was once the home of the twentieth century engraver, letter cutter and painter Reynolds Stone, (1909 – 1979), who is buried in Litton Cheney churchyard.
 The house is Grade II Listed.

 (Alan) Reynolds Stone was born at Eton College, where his father was a housemaster.
 After university he began an apprenticeship at Cambridge University Press in 1932.
 Two great influences were F.G.
 Nobbs, the press overseer, and the work of Stanley Morrison.
 He developed his skills under the tutorship of sculptor and engraver Eric Gill, before joining the printers Barnicott & Pearce, in Taunton.

 In 1934 he left the firm to engrave full time and soon attracted critical attention for his book-plate designs, armorial devices and illustrations.
 Notable books that he illustrated include The Shakespeare Anthology (Nonesuch Press, 1935), The Praise and Happinesse of the Countrie Life (Gregynog Press, 1938), and The Confessions of J. J. Rousseau (Nonesuch Press, 1938).

 In 1938 Stone married Janet Woods, the photographer.
 They had two sons and two daughters, all of whom are greatly involved with the arts.